rudrakshipatel/chirpy-privacy/index.md

 ## Third-party services

-Chirpy uses the following third-party libraries, which run entirely on your device:
+Chirpy uses the following third-party libraries:

 - **Google ML Kit (image labeling, object detection)**: used to recognize items in the scan-an-item puzzle.
-Runs offline; no data is sent to Google.
+Runs entirely on your device — no data is sent to Google.
+The camera frames Chirpy processes never leave your phone.
 - **Google Fonts**: font files are cached locally on first use.
+- **Firebase Crashlytics**: used to automatically diagnose app crashes.
+When Chirpy crashes, Crashlytics sends Google a report containing the crash stack trace, a randomly-generated device identifier, your device model and Android version, and the app version.
+It does **not** send your alarms, your name, the contents of your camera, or any personal information.
+Crash reports are used solely to find and fix bugs.
+You can read Firebase's data-handling details at firebase.google.com/support/privacy.
+If you wish to opt out of crash reports, uninstalling the app stops all collection.

-We do not use any third-party analytics, ad networks, or crash reporting services at this time.
-If we add a crash-reporting service in the future (such as Firebase Crashlytics for diagnosing crashes), we will update this policy and disclose what is collected.
+We do not use any third-party analytics or ad networks at this time.
+If we add such services in the future, we will update this policy.

 ## Changes to this policy